jupyterhub/systemdspawner/README.md

 ### `cpu_limit` ###

-An float representing the total CPU-cores each user can use. `1` represents one full CPU, `4` represents 4 full CPUs, `0.5` represents half of one CPU, etc.
+A float representing the total CPU-cores each user can use. `1` represents one full CPU, `4` represents 4 full CPUs, `0.5` represents half of one CPU, etc.
+This value is ultimately converted to a percentage and rounded down to the nearest integer percentage, i.e. `1.5` is converted to 150%, `0.125` is converted to 12%, etc.

 ```python
 c.SystemdSpawner.cpu_limit = 4.0